 The global prevalence of HTN shot up to 1.39 billion people in 2010, with 31.5% prevalence in low- and middle-income countries, whilst 28.5% prevalence was noted in high-income countries.4 Currently, it is estimated that about 1.4 billion people worldwide have hypertension, with almost one-third of the adult population suffering from the condition and only 14% having it under control.5,6 Due to its increasing rate, people with hypertension are estimated to reach about 1.56 billion globally by 2025, with 75% expected to be in developing countries.7,8

-In Africa, the prevalence of HTN is on the rise, and it is estimated that over 80 million people suffer from the condition.7,9 Ghana is recording an increase in the prevalence of hypertension among adults with an associated rise in cardiovascular morbidity and mortality.7,10 In 2016, hypertension was reported to be the fourth major cause of outpatient morbidity in Ghana.11,12 Again, between 1990 and 2010, outpatient cases of hypertension increased from 60,000 to approximately 700,000.13,14 Some studies in Ghana have also reported that hypertension prevalence cuts across ecological regions and different locations, including both rural and urban settings.
+In Africa, the prevalence of HTN is on the rise, and it is estimated that over 80 million people suffer from the condition.7,9 Ghana is recorded an increase in the prevalence of hypertension among adults with an associated rise in cardiovascular morbidity and mortality.7,10 In 2016, hypertension was reported to be the fourth major cause of outpatient morbidity in Ghana.11,12 Again, between 1990 and 2010, outpatient cases of hypertension increased from 60,000 to approximately 700,000.13,14 Some studies in Ghana have also reported that hypertension prevalence cuts across ecological regions and different locations, including both rural and urban settings.
 Indeed, Duah et al. identified 28.3% and 28.7% prevalence of hypertension in Accra and Kumasi, respectively.15 Bansal et al. also reported hypertension prevalence among adults in Ghana, with 27.4% in rural 15.5% to 59.2% in urban settings.16

 Several studies have reported several risk factors of hypertension, which have been categorised into modifiable and non-modifiable risk factors.17 The modifiable risk factors include bad dietary lifestyle (too much salt intake, high saturated fatty diets, low consumption of fruits and vegetables), body mass index (being overweight), excessive alcohol intake, lack of sleep, smoking, educational status, lack of physical activity, and job-related factors (stress, burnout, income).18–20 The non-modifiable risk factors include age, sex, genetics or family history, and underlying diseases such as kidney disease and diabetes.8,21 Other factors related to the workplace have been identified as critical in examining the prevalence of hypertension, especially among workers.
 Most jobs come with a significant amount of stress, particularly professions that require long hours of work, such as banking, healthcare, architecture, engineering, construction, and factory work.22 Long working hours without enough sleep or rest may lead to stress and burnout, which tend to result in workers developing physiological and psychological challenges that may predispose them to hypertension.17,23